janishar/PlaceHolderView/README.md

 5. `@Resolve`: Any operation being performed on the view reference defined by `@View` should be annotated with this.
 6. `@Animate(Animation.ENTER_LEFT_DESC)`: Sets the defined animations in the Animation class on this item view.
 7. `@NonReusable`: Releases the view reference along with all the attached references in the view object.
 This view object should not be used again in the `addView()`.
+8. `@Position`: This annotation binds an int variable to the position of the item view after the item view is attached to the display.

 ## Important
 1. `PlaceHolderView` will recycle the viewItems and will try to use similar/same viewtype viewItem to populate the data of the current viewItem.
 So, the method annotated with `@Resolve` will be called everytime the viewItem is attached to the window.
 Meaning if you don't explicitly manage to populate the viewItem in method annotated with `@Resolve` then that viewItem may show history of the reused viewItem.